Spiranthes romanzoffiana: Description

 Hooded lady's tresses is a perennial plant with a fleshy rootstock.
 It sends up shoots with lanceolate leaves and three rows of flowers arranged in spirally twisted rows.
 Each scented flower has the sepals and petals united forming a lip of a tube.
 The labellum (or lower petal) of the flower is white with green veins.

 The plant flowers in late summer.
 The flowers are pollinated by insects, and the tiny dust-like seed is distributed by the wind.
 However the plant can also reproduce vegetatively by means of root tubers which can grow new shoots while the old parts of the plant die.
 The orchid is associated with a mycorrhizal fungus which can provide it with essential nutrients.

+Taxonomy

+Spiranthes romanzoffiana was scientifically described and named in 1828 by Adelbert von Chamisso.
+It is classified in the genus Spiranthes within the family Orchidaceae.
+It has fifteen synonyms including twelve species and three varieties.